 Chemical Waste Disposal

-The purpose of this information sheet is to provide guidance to staff and students using chemicals, for research and teaching purposes to ensure that the chemical waste generated is disposed of according to the requirements of:
+The purpose of this information sheet is to provide guidance to workers on the safe disposal of hazardous chemical waste in accordance with the requirements of:

 Heads of academic/administrative units and supervisory staff have a particular responsibility for ensuring that all persons who generate chemical waste dispose of it appropriately.
 This includes the development of waste disposal procedures, communicating local requirements to staff and students and ensuring that appropriate training is provided.
-The local safety officer can also provide specific advice on for disposing of chemical waste.
+The local safety officer can also provide specific advice on safe disposal of chemical waste.

 1. Types of chemical waste